Phencyclidine Drug Information

 Phencyclidine's pharmacological actions are complex, since it interacts with several neurotransmitter systems (i.e., GABAergic, dopaminergic, cholinergic, and adrenergic).
 As a result, PCP has stimulant, depressant, hallucinogenic, and analgesic properties.
 Adverse effects are unpredictable and include agitation, delusions of grandeur, anxiety, hostility, stupor, paranoia, and coma.
 Death has been known to result following the ingestion of 120 mg of PCP (toxic dose 10-20 mg).

 Methods of Analysis

-The immunoassay methods (EIA, RIA, FPIA) are widely used screening methods designed to specifically detect phencyclidine and its inactive metabolites.
-Commonly used confirmation methods include thin layer chromatography (TLC), gas chromatography with nitrogen phosphorous detection, and gas chromatography/mass spectrometry (GC/MS).
-GC/MS methods offer excellent sensitivity and specificity and is the method of choice for most forensic applications.
+The immunoassay methods (EIA) are widely used screening methods designed to specifically detect phencyclidine and its inactive metabolites.
+Commonly used confirmation methods include gas chromatography/mass spectrometry (GC/MS) and liquid chromatography/tandem mass spectrometry (LC/MS/MS).
+These methods offer excellent sensitivity and specificity and are the methods of choice for most forensic applications.
 False positive immunoassays have been reported following the use of thioridazine (Mellaril), chlorpromazine (Thorazine), dextromethorphan, or diphenhydramine (Benadryl), therefore indicating the necessity for specific secondary confirmation testing.

 RTL also offers on-site test devices.
 Click here to view the complete line of Reditest® screening devices.